chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # watch as events occur in real time in the default namespace
 kubectl get events -w

+# in a multi-control-plane setup, find the elected leader (in annotations)
+kubectl get ep kube-scheduler -n kube-system -o yaml

 # verify version of kubeadm
 kubeadm version